dasmikko/shellopts/README.md

 ## Usage

-Program that accepts the options -a or --all, --count, --file, and -v or --verbose.
-The usage definition expects `--count` to have an optional integer argument, `--file` to have a mandatory argument, and allows `-v` and `--verbose` to be repeated:
+The following program accepts the options -a or --all, --count, --file, and -v or --verbose.
+It expects `--count` to have an optional integer argument, `--file` to have a mandatory argument, and allows `-v` and `--verbose` to be
+repeated:

 ```ruby